amuthansakthivel/SelenideAppiumFramework/readme.md

 ### Custom Commands

-We can create our own custom conditions by implementing Command Interface.
+We can create our own custom command by implementing Command Interface.

 For usage purpose, I have implemented custom command to scroll to an element.